prisma/specs/introspection/README.md

 * If we need to generate several relationfields targeting the same opposing model we append the relation name `posts_RelationName`
 * If the relation is a self relation we append the name of referencing field to the normally generated name i.e. `user_husband`

-### Unique / Indexes
-* Single field unique indexes are converted to @unique annotations on the field they affect except for
-* Multi field unique indexes are converted in a @@unique block anotation, the fields themselves do not get an annotation
-* Exceptions that dont get unique annotations:
-    * Relationfields (here they indicate a One2One relation)
-    * Id fields, the @id or @@id annotations already implie the uniqueness

 ### Default Values
-* We parse the default values from the SQL schema if possible
 * For Datetime, converting defaults like CurrentTimeStamp to -> expression like `now()` is not yet implemented

-### Data Types
-* As datatypes Prisma only supports the GQL types ID, String, Int, Float, Boolean, Json as well as Prismas Datetime
-* Therefore the schema describer maps the underlying database types to these datatypes.
-This is db specific.
-    * this can cause data entry errors at runtime due to loss of constraints during conversions such as varchar(20) -> String or smallint -> Int

 ### Different Types of List Fields
 * Prisma scalar list tables are converted into list fields and the tables are not rendered